51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 The settings file contains several Lua tables.
 The `RadioPresets[Warbird]<Blue|Red>` tables establish the maping between a preset button and frequency and description by unit properties.
 A series of rules define the mapping.
-For example, in `RadioPresetsBlue`
+For example, in `RadioPresetsBlue`, the key/value pair

 ```
 ["$RADIO_1_10"] = {